bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="#tabs > ul > li > a, click function." />
 </p>

-The first thing we want to do here is add some jQuery to gather all of our anchor tags in here and add it to when you click on these something happens.
+<p>The first thing we want to do here is add some jQuery to gather all of
+our anchor tags in here and add it to when you click on these something happens.
 Again, we&apos;re going to use our jQuery object as always, and in here again, I want to very specifically target the &#35; tab angle bracket,